Maker-Gitsune/Adapting-a-keyboard-to-use-Peg-by-Boardsource/README.md

 If you don’t currently have one, the peg github says that the layout.json can be configured to generate a boot.py, though I did not try it.

 # main.py
 This one was more involved.
-First, pull up one of the defaults from the [Peg github](https://github.com/boardsource/pegBoards); Ideally, one that is similar to the one you want to port.
-I based my code off the code for the Boardsource 4x12.
+First, I opened one of the defaults from the [Peg github](https://github.com/boardsource/pegBoards) I based my main.py off the provided code for the Boardsource 4x12.
 I took the module/extension handling bits in my main.py and replaced it with the stuff shown below.

     from kb import KMKKeyboard
     from kmk.keys import KC